This post was last updated on December 6, 2014 to include new images.

 Not sure why it’s so difficult for Dustin and me to remember, but I guess it’s just one of those many things.

-Last week, while Dustin and I discussed (for probably the twentieth time) which one was the “cheesy one” and which one was the “milky one,” I decided I’d do my own problem-solving — SPC style.
-(For the most part, I have learned over the years that, if I make it, I remember it.
-The things I do for clarity, eh?)
+Last week, while Dustin and I discussed (for probably the twentieth time) which one was the “cheesy one” and which one was the “milky one,” I decided I’d do my own problem-solving.
+Over the years, I have learned that, if I make it, I remember it.
+For the most part.

-I did some research on the matter and re-learned (again…*sigh*) it’s the au gratin potatoes I prefer.
+So I did some research on the matter and re-learned (again…sigh) it’s the au gratin potatoes I prefer.
 Because…well…they’re cheesy and baked until golden and crispy.
-What’s not to like?